thi-ng/umbrella/packages/block-fs/README.md

 - [FileBlockStorage](https://docs.thi.ng/umbrella/block-fs/classes/FileBlockStorage.html):
   Host-filesystem based blocks (one block per file)

+> [IMPORTANT]
+> For browser-compatibility reasons, the `FileBlockStorage` is NOT exposed when
+> using package-level imports.
+Use the following import to use this class:
+>
+> `import { FileBlockStorage } from "@thi.ng/block-fs/storage/file";

 As the name indicates, block storage providers only support block-based read/write/delete access to arbitrary binary data (all ops are async).
 For file-based storage, blocks are created lazily/dynamically.